-- The third level in the Sega Saturn sequel consists of a shoot-em' up sequence with Caty, where you can choose out of ten levels where you'll play.
+- The third level in the Sega Saturn sequel consists of a shoot 'em up sequence with Katy, where you can choose out of ten levels where you'll play.
 It is surprisingly Nintendo Hard.
-A similar sequence exist in Level 5, with giant pizzas IN SPACE and a music quiz.
+A similar sequence exist in Level 5, with giant pizzas in space and a music quiz.

 - Three silly rhythm games are to be found in the Game Center.

-- Variable Mix: When you rescue Caty, an extra track is added to the background music.
+- Variable Mix: In the original game, after getting Katy, an extra track is added to the background music.

-- Victory Pose: Tempo has a little dance he does after beating a boss.
-It changes if Caty is with him.
+- Victory Pose: Tempo does a little dance after beating a boss.
+It changes if Katy is with him.
 Bosses also do this.

 - Widget Series